Code-Institute-Submissions/Munchkin-Megan/README.md

 ### **Navigation Bar**
 - Allows the user to navigate through the content of the site: Home, Reviews, Gallery, Contact.
+- Menu collapses on smaller devices for a better user experience.

 ### **Book Club Modal**
 - Encourages the user to sign up to Megan’s book club